.303 British

 The .303 British (designated as the 303 British by the C.I.P. and SAAMI) or 7.7×56mmR, is a .303 in calibre rimmed tapered bottleneck centerfire rifle cartridge.
-The .303-inch bore diameter is measured between rifling lands as is the common practice in Europe which follows the traditional black powder convention.
+The .303-inch bore diameter is measured between rifling lands as is the common practice in Europe, which follows the traditional black powder convention.

-It was first manufactured in Britain as a stop-gap black powder round put into service in December 1888 for the Lee–Metford rifle.
-From 1891 the cartridge used smokeless powder which had been the intention from the outset, but the decision on which smokeless powder to adopt had been delayed.
+It was first manufactured in the United Kingdom as a stop-gap black powder round put into service in December 1888 for the Lee–Metford rifle.
+From 1891, the cartridge used smokeless powder, which had been the intention from the outset, but the decision on which smokeless powder to adopt had been delayed.
 It was the standard British and Commonwealth military cartridge for rifles and machine guns from 1889 until it was replaced by the 7.62×51mm NATO in the 1950s.

 Cartridge specifications

 The .303 British has a 3.64 mL (56 gr H_{2}O) cartridge case capacity.
 The pronounced tapering exterior shape of the case was designed to promote reliable case feeding and extraction in bolt-action rifles and machine guns alike, under challenging conditions.